Pawventures

 • Rome, Italy: The city’s famous cat colonies at Largo di Torre Argentina are a testament to Italian cat culture.
 Many accommodations welcome pets.

-• Tokyo, Japan: While Japan has strict import requirements, once you clear customs, the country’s legendary cat culture makes it a rewarding destination.
+• Tokyo, Japan: Japan has strict import requirements (plan 6-7 months ahead for the full rabies titer test process), but once you clear customs, the country’s legendary cat culture makes it a rewarding destination.

 A tabby cat exploring outdoors on a leash in a garden setting Photo credit on Pexels